zero-one-group/geni/docs/cookbook/part_7_timestamps_and_dates.md

 ## 7.1 Parsing Timestamps

 The function `g/to-timestamp` expects an integer of the Unix timestamp.
-Since the times are parsed as strings, we must first cast to integer before invoking the function:
+Since the times are parsed as strings, we must first cast the column to integer before invoking the function:

 ```clojure
 (def formatted-popularity-contest